Relief Coverage – Part time/As Needed/On-call

 - At least 21 years old

-- One year minimum experience working directly with children; two years of social service education may substitute for one year of work experience
+- 2 years of social service education may substitute for one year of work experience

 - Ability to think and act independently